BharathVishal/Message-communication-using-Wearable-Data-Layer-for-Android-Wear-OS/README.md

 &nbsp;
 ### Features :
 - Send/receive messages from your wearable/mobile device(Two way message communication).
-- Shows the full log of the message history/
+- Shows the full log of the message history.
-- Message acknowledgment and timeout capability.
+- Message acknowledgment and timeout.
 - Has full crown support for scrolling
 - Supports both round and square Wear OS devices